-Healthy Futures recognizes that parents play a HUGE role in their children’s lives, including keeping them safe and healthy.
+Healthy Futures of Texas recognizes that parents and other caregivers play a HUGE role in their children’s lives, including keeping them safe and healthy.
+More than any other source, teens say that parents are the most influential when it comes to their decisions about sex.

-We offer parent sessions in school settings and community settings.
-For more information, please contact our office.
+We offer parent sessions in schools and community settings.
+For more information, please contact our office at Info@HF-TX.org.